kotivo/public/api/v1/devices.rst

 	:>json string water_heater.mode: Is the heater in manual or auto mode :>json int water_heater.manual_hours:
-	:>json int water_heater.volume: Volume of the heater :>json int water_heater.power: How powerfull the heater is in wats :>json int water_heater.people_count:
+	:>json int water_heater.volume: Volume of the heater :>json int water_heater.power: Maximum power intake of the heater in wats :>json int water_heater.people_count:
 	:>json string water_heater.consumption:
 		How high is the water consumption: